 Here is a discussion of seven health benefits of black seed oil.
 Talk to your healthcare provider about the best dose of black seed oil for your needs.

 - Liver health.
-The liver is a master detox organ, so it’s critical that it function optimally at all times.
-Experts have shown that use of black seed oil promotes better liver function and helps prevent damage and disease.
+The liver is a master detox organ, so it’s critical that it functions optimally at all times.
+Experts have shown that the use of black seed oil promotes better liver function and helps prevent damage and disease.

 - Skin health.
 Black seed oil has a beneficial impact on the production of melanin, which is a pigment that protects the skin from damage.
-Therefore, using black seed oil on your skin can promote a healthy dermis and healing.
-Use of the oil has been shown to help manage eczema and to be as effective as betamethasone for this purpose.
+Therefore, using black seed oil on your skin can promote healthy dermis and healing.
+The use of the oil has been shown to help manage eczema and to be as effective as betamethasone for this purpose.
 Black seed oil also can help reduce symptoms of psoriasis and acne.
-The oil can be taken internally, applied as is or is available in various lotions.
+The oil can be taken internally, applied as-is or is available in various lotions.

 - Weight loss.
 In a review of more than a dozen herbal remedies and their ability to help with weight loss, Nigella sativa was noted to have “satisfactory anti-obesity effects.”
 It appears black seed oil helps us drop pounds by reducing appetite, blood glucose levels, cholesterol, triglycerides, and absorption of glucose in the intestinal tract.

 [Editor's Note: North American Herb & Spice offers a raw black seed oil.
 You can find out more on their website.]

 Subscribe to our newsletter to receive all the latest healthy choices to your inbox.